Beginners Guide to VPS and Hosting

 Cost of virtual machines

 Because VMs provide the full virtual computer experience, they are more resource-intensive than containers, and therefore more expensive.
-Linux VMs can cost from R130 or $10 per month, whereas Windows VMs may cost from R400 or $30 pm due to the Windows Server licence and the fact that Windows is uses more resources than Linux.
+Linux VMs are more affordable, whereas Windows VMs usually cost more due to the Windows Server licence and the fact that Windows is uses more resources than Linux.